-Drama, a full-year class taught by Ms. Davis, Mr. Bartlett and Mr. Palmer.
+Drama, a full-year class taught by Mr. Bartlett and Ms. Baumgart.
 It teaches the basics of dramatic arts and is open to all grades.
 Some of the units covered in this full year class are improvisation, plot structure, theatre genres, technical elements of production, duet scenes, monologues, pantomime and playwriting.

-Actor's Studio, a single-semester acting class taught by Ms. Davis..
-This class focuses on acting skills and includes improvisation, theatre games, duet acting, audition techniques, stop action and live action film units.
+Actor's Studio, a single-semester acting class taught by Ms. Baumgart.
+This class focuses on acting skills and includes improvisation, theatre games, duet acting, audition techniques.
 Drama is a pre-requisite for this course.

-Technical Theatre, a single-semester, hands on stagecraft class taught by Ms. Davis and Mr. Bartlett.
+Technical Theatre, a single-semester, hands on stagecraft class taught by Mr. Bartlett and Ms. Baumgart.
 This class focuses on all the technical elements that happen backstage before and during a production: construction, lighting, sound, costumes, painting and more.
 Drama is a pre-requisite for this course.

 Repertory Theatre, a full-year course open to juniors and seniors taught by Mr. Palmer.
 Rep. focuses on writing, performance and production.
 This class travels to North area elementary schools as part of the theatre outreach program.
 Students will produce their own show each year.
 Drama, Actor's Studio and Technical Theatre are the pre-requisites for this course.